ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/configurability/provide-values-to-configurable-variables.md

 ## Provide via command-line arguments

-The following syntax can be used to provide values for the variables through command-line arguments.
+Use the syntax below to provide values for the variables through command-line arguments.

 ```
 -Ckey=value